 9. Wildgame Innovations 360 Cam Trail Camera

 This camera is a useful plus innovative device, built for those who don’t want to spend a lot of money.
-It is decently priced camera featuring a 360-degree design.
-12 MP model makes sure you get the sharpest and clearest pictures both during daytime and nighttime.
+It is a decently priced camera featuring a 360-degree design.
+THE 12 MP model makes sure you get the sharpest and clearest pictures both during daytime and nighttime.
 It lets you record 720p HD videos, offering a trigger time of 1.5 seconds.

 The long trigger time may put some people off, but its ability to capture 360-degree images makes up for the trigger time.
 It comes with a flash range of 70 feet, and if you mount it using its mounting bracket system, then there’s absolutely no limit to what all you can capture.

 It is equipped with 8 AA batteries that last about six months.
 It supports a 32 GB SD card, so you won’t need to delete images after every use to make room for new data.
 The case it comes with is sturdy, weatherproof, and water-resistant.
 It is an excellent choice for those who don’t want to purchase several cameras to click 360 photos as this camera is an all-in-one offer.

 It is among the most affordable best trail cameras on the market, specially designed for hunting enthusiasts.
 It is a generation 2 budget camera with a trigger speed of 1.5 seconds and 5 MP resolution.
 The resolution may put off some buyers, but it still gives quality images even in low light conditions.
 It offers a flash range of 50 feet with a 40 feet detection range.

 It provides excellent consistency, so you won’t need to struggle with the details of the camera while installing it.
 It is an infrared flash camera that uses advanced long-range nighttime flash to take better pictures even in the dark.
 If you are on a tight budget, this trail camera may prove to be the right choice.